Medal of Honor: History

-On March 3, 1863, Congress made the Medal of Honor a permanent decoration, and it was authorized for officers of the Army.
+On March 3, 1863, Congress made the Army Medal of Honor a permanent decoration by passing legislation permitting the award to such soldiers "as have most distinguished or who may hereafter most distinguish themselves in action."
+The same legislation also authorized the medal for officers of the Army.
 On March 25, the Secretary of War presented the first Medals of Honor to six U.S. Army volunteers in his office.

 In 1896, the ribbon of the Army's version of the Medal of Honor was redesigned with all stripes being vertical.
 Again, in 1904 the planchet of the Army's version of the Medal of Honor was redesigned by General George Lewis Gillespie.
 The purpose of the redesign was to help distinguish the Medal of Honor from other medals, particularly the membership insignia issued by the Grand Army of the Republic.

-In 1917, based on the report of the Medal of Honor Review Board, established by Congress in 1916, 911 recipients were stricken off the Army's Medal of Honor list because the medal had been awarded inappropriately.
+In 1917, based on the report of the Medal of Honor Review Board, established by Congress in 1916, 911 recipients were stricken from the Army's Medal of Honor list because the medal had been awarded inappropriately.
 Among them were William Frederick "Buffalo Bill" Cody and Mary Edwards Walker.
 In 1977, the Army's board for correction of military records unilaterally restored Walker's medal at the request of a relative.
-This was problematic for a number of reasons; the board had no authority to overturn a statute, and the restoration violated not only the period law during the Civil War, but also the law requiring revocation in 1916, and modern law in 1977.
-As a reaction to Walker's restoration, a relative of Buffalo Bill Cody's requested the same action from the Army's board for correction, and it reinstated the medals for Cody and four other civilian scouts on June 12, 1989.
+The board had no authority to overturn a statute, and the restoration violated not only the period law during the Civil War, but also the law requiring revocation in 1916, and modern law in 1977.
+As a reaction to Walker's restoration, a relative of Cody's requested the same action from the Army's board for correction, and it reinstated the medals for Cody and four other civilian scouts on June 12, 1989.
+Subsequent litigation over the Garlin Conner award, which was recommended by the Army's board for correction of military records in 2015, established that the correction boards lack the authority to unilaterally award Medals of Honor.
+In Conner's case, the board merely recommended the medal, which was then referred to the Senior Army Decorations Board, and ultimately to the Secretary of the Army, the Secretary of Defense, and the President, who requested a waiver be passed by Congress.

-A separate Coast Guard Medal of Honor was authorized in 1963, but not yet designed or awarded.

-A separate design for a version of the medal for the Department of the Air Force was created in 1956, authorized in 1960, and officially adopted on April 14, 1965.
+A separate Coast Guard Medal of Honor was authorized in 1963 but was not designed or awarded.
+A separate design for a version of the medal for the Department of the Air Force was authorized in 1956, designed on April 14, 1965, and first awarded in January 1967.
 Previously, airmen of the U.S. Air Force received the Army's version of the medal.